Back Health - Take Your Power Back

 Mindful Mobility

 The human body is wonderfully designed for balance between mobility and stability.
+Mobility is our ability to actively move joints or the body through a range of motion.
 While all moving joints should have some degree of both mobility and stability, there are certain joints designed to have more range of motion while others are designed to have less.
-Mobility is our ability to actively move joints or the body through a range of motion.
-Lower back issues are often caused by a lack of hip and thoracic (upper back) mobility.
+Lack of hip and thoracic (upper back) mobility often contributes to lower back issues.
 Dynamic stretching is a highly effective approach to mobility training.
 It involves actively challenging joints through a range of motion and stretching the tissues along the way.
-With dynamic stretching, it is important to consider the position of all interacting body parts.
-Additionally, by looking at the body holistically as a system of systems (multiple systems), we can accomplish much more with our stretching.
+With dynamic stretching, it is important to take the whole body into consideration to ensure effectiveness and safety.

 The myofascial system (fascia of the muscles) is a complex network of connective tissue that supports the musculoskeletal system.
 Fascia has significantly more receptor neurons than most other tissue.
 Unhealthy fascia can not only cause localized pain, but can globally impair functions such as mobility, balance, coordination, strength and power.
 Hydration, nutrition, movement and posture are all very important for maintaining healthy fascia.
 Foam rolling, also known as self-myofascial release and self-massage, is a self-care approach to optimizing the health of your muscle and myofascia.
 Massage therapy and foam rolling are specifically valuable because their unique effects, such as trigger point release, typically can not be gained by stretching and movement alone.
 I specifically designed the Moball Roller to address the health of these systems in ways that other products could not.